Hi, I’m Leith.

 I like to shake things up.

-I predominantly wear yoga pants and a hoodie – and typically wear all black.
+I predominantly wear yoga pants and a hoodie, and typically wear all black.

 I like to get real.

-I am a pretty healthy person – and – I sometimes eat ramen noodles, (yes, the 17 cent ones full of MSG).
+I am a pretty healthy person, and I sometimes eat ramen noodles (yes, the 17 cent ones full of MSG).

 I value diversity.